 You are able to put the file in the Avast Virus Chest back to its original place.
 Just put your mouse on the target file in the Virus Chest list.
 You will see three dots and a trash can icon behind the file column.
 Click the 3 dots and select Restore.
 When it finishes, click CLOSE to go back to the Virus Chest screen.

-How to recover antivirus deleted files with the best free file recovery software – MiniTool Power Data Recovery.
-Also, some other solutions are suggested.
+This post explains how to recover antivirus deleted files, including using the best free file recovery software - MiniTool Power Data Recovery.

 Avast Virus Chest Exception